User Experience Design

 Provide a clear and succinct statement of what your app has to offer

 Provide a clear, succinct and compelling statement about what your app has to offer.
-It might have been a while since they downloaded the app or read about it the app store.
+It might have been a while since they downloaded the app or read about it in the app store.

 Provide a glimpse of the content they’ll get after they log in